Le0Dev/wound_segmentator/README.md

 # Sound Segmentator
-This code was written as part of a personal project.
-The idea is to create a semi-automated image annotation pipeline.
+This code was written as part of a personal project: create a semi-automated image annotation pipeline.
-In this context, the first part of this project consists of carrying out a binary semantic segmentation of the wounds of an image.
+In this context, the first part of this project consists of carrying out a binary semantic segmentation on wounds images.
 As it stands, all of the code has not yet been completely written, there are still various optimizations and pieces of code to write but the latter should allow you to train a functional model!